cecton/blog/content/posts/rust-and-arduino-part3.md

     The SRAM is normally use for stack and heap memory during the execution.

-    Ideally we want to only load what we need to our SRAM, for instance one frame at the time, the rest should stay in flash memory.
+    Ideally we want to only load what we need to our SRAM, for instance one frame at a time, the rest should stay in flash memory.
 AVR actually has instructions to load bytes from the flash memory to the SRAM (it even has instructions for saving to flash).
 Unfortunately the Rust compiler has been designed in a way that the consts are actually loaded into memory when the